jacobdshimer/splunk-capme/README.md

 SPID is an eval field I created by MD5 hashing the \_cd and \_bkt fields with a \_ between them.
 So the final entry within my props.conf looked like this:

 `EVAL-spid = md5(_bkt+"_"+_cd)`

+I'm currently looking for a different solution then this because I don't really like having that SPID field.
+I created this to replicate the way ELK's implemenation of CapME searches for the event calling it.

+The user that is logging into the Security Onion webserver needs to have an account on Splunk with the same creds.

+## Requirements

 ### Old readme below